Anmolkhede/GurukulErp/README.md

 # GurukulErp
-make by anmol khede
+This Website is Created by Anmol khede
-this is simpal website
+I use only HTML,Tailwind Css
+please visit my Website https://anmolkhede.github.io/GurukulErp/